maystreamer/vertx-boot/README.md

 # vertx-boot
 Annotation based library to fast-develop vertx web applications.
 This is in-line to the Spring boot with minimal functionalities for now.
+To try hands-on, download sample project [Vertx-Social](https://github.com/greyseal/vertx-social)

 ## Getting Started